The moment I stepped past the reception—

 Not because I wanted to.

-But because my body had reached its limit.
+But because my body reached its limit.

-My breathing slowed gradually.
+Breathing slowed gradually.

-"…I didn't quit."
+"…I didn't stop."

 That thought stayed.